Tkocean/Aurora/README.md

 ### Note

 - The module does not include binary executables for [mihomo](https://github.com/MetaCubeX/mihomo), [sing-box](https://github.com/SagerNet/sing-box).
 - After installing the module, please download the core files for your device's architecture and place them in the `/data/Aurora/Kernel/` directory.
+- Configuration file `/data/Aurora/Config/Trash.conf` to define the files or folders you need to delete. **Data is priceless, proceed with caution!!!**

 ## Configuration